Nutil/DuckieTV/ESOF-docs/Software Tests.md

 Topics: Discuss how 'testable' is the program.
 Discuss how to improve the testability of software components.

 The testability of software components (modules, classes) is determined by factors such as:
-- Observability: The degree to which it is possible to observe (intermediate and final) test results.
-- Isolateability: The degree to which the component under test (CUT) can be tested in isolation.
 - Separation of concerns: The degree to which the component under test has a single, well defined responsibility.
 - Understandability: The degree to which the component under test is documented or self-explaining.
 - Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.